The quality of your communication is directly proportional to the quality of your relationship.

 Starting with the first affects it has on you personally I will then move to the later affects and also the implication is can have on family and the wider community.

-First and most important communication is a critical, if not the most critical building block of a relationship.
+First and foremost: communication is critical, if not the most critical building block of a relationship.
 If communication is poor, lacking or challenging, then the relationship suffers and does not satisfy human basic needs of connection.
-On a personal level you might feel sad, disillusioned, upset, angry or frustrated.
+On a personal level, you might feel sad, disillusioned, upset, angry or frustrated.

 Lack of support